Forssa: From the 1950s to the 1980s

 New apartment buildings were built at the Kartanonkatu and Forssa market square area, as well as Viksberg, in the 1960s.
 Many old wooden buildings were dismantled to make way for new construction.
 Afterwards, the dismantling of many old buildings has been met with criticism.
 Perhaps the most famous dismantled building was the "Gingerbread House" located at the intersection between Säästöpankinkatu and Hämeentie.
 Construction of new apartment buildings continued in the 1970s, when construction of Tölö started, new red brick apartment buildings were built along Pekolanraitti and construction of Viksberg continued.

 The expanding industry in the city spread to the lands of the old Viksberg manor.
 Parma constructed its element factory and Ahlström built its steel wool factory at Pispanmäki to the west of National Road 2.

 Small house areas slowly spread to the edges of the city.
 After Talsoila, new detached houses were built in the north at Lamminranta, Ojalanmäki, Kaikula and Vieremä.
 Construction of Paavola started in the 1980s and today the area is almost completely built up.
 Paavola hosted the Asuntomessut apartment fair in 1982.

 From the 1990s to today

 Expansion of Forssa has been fairly slow, as the decrease of population has also led to a decrease in demand for new apartments.
 However, some new detached houses have been constructed.
-The most of the new houses are located in Kuusto in the eastern part of the city, and some are located in Pikkumuolaa, Paavola and the northwestern part of Vieremä.
+Most of the new houses are located in Kuusto in the eastern part of the city, and some are located in Pikkumuolaa, Paavola and the northwestern part of Vieremä.
 During the last couple of years, some new apartment buildings have been built in Makasiiniranta.